Francis Crick played a decisive role in the 1953 discovery of DNA’s double helix structure and its ability to replicate.

 Some Personal Details and the End

 On February 18, 1940, soon after beginning his war work, Crick married Doreen Dodd, an English literature graduate.
 They had one son, Michael.
 By the end of the war, the marriage was over.
-Doreen went to Canada with a Canadian soldier, and Michael went to Northampton to be brought up by Crick’s parents.
+Doreen went to Canada with a Canadian soldier, and Michael went to Northampton to be raised by Crick’s parents.

 In August 1949, Crick married Odile, a French fashion designer.
 Michael attended boarding school and lived with Crick and his step-mother during vacations.

-Crick disapproved of the idea of Kings and Queens and for this reason he turned down a knighthood when one was offered to him.
+Crick disapproved of the idea of kings and queens and for this reason he turned down a knighthood when one was offered to him.

 Francis Crick died aged 88 of colon cancer on July 28, 2004 in San Diego, California.
 His ashes were scattered on the Pacific Ocean.
 He was survived by Odile, Michael, and two daughters he had with Odile: Gabrielle Anne and Jacqueline Marie-Therese.